William Henderson (Canadian politician)

+Lawyer

 He studied at Queen's University and graduated with a Bachelor of Arts degree in 1938.
 In 1942, he was formally installed as a lawyer after graduating from Osgoode Hall Law School.
 During this time, he also served in the Canadian Forces from 1939, including some service in World War II, joining the Royal Canadian Corps of Signals in 1942 before his discharge in 1946.
 He remained a reservist until 1952.
 He was made a Member of the Order of the British Empire (MBE) for his work in re-establishing a functioning judicial system in the Netherlands following World War II.

+Politician

-Henderson was first elected at the Kingston City riding in the 1949 general election.
+Henderson was first elected at the Kingston City riding in the 1949 general election as a Liberal backbencher.
 After a redistribution of electoral districts, Henderson was re-elected for successive Parliamentary terms in at the Kingston riding in the 1953 and 1957 elections.
 He was defeated in the 1958 election by Benjamin Allmark of the Progressive Conservative party.